Icenium/icenium-cli/docs/man_pages/project/creation/init-hybrid.md

 Usage | Synopsis
 ------|-------
-General | `$ appbuilder init hybrid [--appid <App ID>]` Initializes an existing Apache Cordova project for development in the current directory.
+General | `$ appbuilder init hybrid [--appid <App ID>]`

-The operation creates one or more of the following AppBuilder-specific files, if missing:
-* .abproject
-* .debug.abproject
-* .release.abproject
-* .abignore

-If the directory contains an existing AppBuilder project (created with the Telerik AppBuilder extension for Visual Studio or synchronized from GitHub), the project retains any existing project configuration.
+Initializes an existing Apache Cordova project for development in the current directory. <% if(isHtml) { %>If the directory contains an existing AppBuilder project (created with the Telerik AppBuilder extension for Visual Studio or synchronized from GitHub), the project retains any existing project configuration.
 In this case, you might want to manually set new unique values for the WP8ProductID and WP8PublisherID properties to avoid issues when running your app on device.
-For more information about how to configure your project properties, run `$ appbuilder prop --help`
+For more information about how to configure your project properties, see [appbuilder prop](../configuration/prop.html)<% } %>

-Options:
+#### Options
 * `--appid` - Sets the application identifier for your app.

+#### Attributes
-The application identifier must consist of at least three alphanumeric strings, separated by a dot (.).
+* `<App ID>` must consist of at least three alphanumeric strings, separated by a dot (.).
 Each string must start with a letter.
 The application identifier corresponds to the Bundle ID for iOS apps and to the package identifier for Android apps.
 If not specified, the application identifier is set to `com.telerik.<current directory name>`.
 <% if(isHtml) { %>
+This operation creates one or more of the following AppBuilder-specific files, if missing:
+* .abproject
+* .debug.abproject
+* .release.abproject
+* .abignore

 #### Related Commands